-- i) For each department or academic unit which makes regular use of Part-Time Academic Instructors, the Chair shall establish and maintain a "Part-Time Roster", i.e., a list of Part-Time Academic Instructors, set up by order of Seniority, admitted by the Dean on the recommendation of the department or academic unit, and remaining on the list in accordance with the provisions of this Section.
-The Part-Time Roster will also note which specific courses each Part-Time Instructor has taught, and how often. - j) For the purposes of the Part-Time Roster, Seniority will be taken to mean the number of credit hours (or proportion thereof, in the event of joint responsibility) taught by a Part-Time Academic Instructor for the University, whether on Part-Time or term contract.
-Seniority status shall be used to determine which qualified Member has greater general experience when Members are competing for courses that none of the applying Members have taught previously. - k) A Part-Time Academic Instructor admitted to the Part-Time Roster may remain on the Roster from year to year without the need for re-applying, provided that they do not ask to be removed from the list, and that other provisions within this Section for removal do not apply.

-- 1) A Part-Time Academic Instructor who has not taught a credit course at St FX for thirty-six (36) months in succession shall lose their Seniority and be removed from the Part-Time Roster. - m)A copy of the Part-Time Roster shall be maintained in each respective academic department where Part-Time Academic Instructors are employed.
-Upon the request of any member, the Chair, in consultation with the Dean of the Faculty, shall forward their calculation of that Member's own seniority status to the Member concerned.
+- 2.4.1 For each department or academic unit which makes regular use of Part-Time Academic Instructors, the CCD shall establish and maintain a "Part-Time Roster", i.e., a list of Part-Time Academic Instructors, set up by order of Seniority, admitted by the Dean on the recommendation of the Department or Program, and remaining on the list in accordance with the provisions of this Article.
+The Part-Time Roster will also note which specific courses each Part-Time Instructor has taught, when, and how often. - 2.4.2 For the purposes of the Part-Time Roster, Seniority will be taken to mean the number of credit hours (or proportion thereof, in the event of joint responsibility) taught by a Part-Time Academic Instructor for the University, whether on Part-Time or term contract.
+Seniority status shall be used to determine which qualified Member has greater general experience when Members are competing for courses that none of the applying Members have taught previously. - 2.4.3 A Part-Time Academic Instructor admitted to the Part-Time Roster may remain on the Roster from year to year without the need for re-applying, provided that they maintain a demonstrated record of satisfactory teaching and do not ask to be removed from the list, and that other provisions for removal within this Article do not apply. - 2.4.4 A Part-Time Academic Instructor who has not taught a credit course at the University for thirty-six (36) months in succession shall lose their Seniority and be removed from the Part-Time Roster. - 2.4.5 A copy of the Part-Time Roster shall be maintained in each respective Academic Department or Program where Part-Time Academic Instructors are employed.
+Upon the request of any member, the CCD, in consultation with the Dean of the Faculty, shall forward their calculation of that Member's own seniority status to the Member concerned.

-3.0 Appointment of Part-Time Academic Instructors from Roster
+3.0 Appointment of Part-Time Academic Instructors